-Can sport really support social inclusion?
+Is social inclusion through sport realistic?
 Helen Fagan reflects on our experience of managing funding into sports activities and her own passion for six sports.

 London 2017 kicked off with the World Para Athletics Championships on July 14th, once again bringing some of the world’s most inspiring athletes to one of London’s most iconic venues for sport.
 A few weeks later on August 4th the IAAF World Athletics Championships will also begin, marking the last competitive races of some of the athletics’ world’s biggest stars including Mo Farah and Usain Bolt.

 But why are these major sporting events important to Londoners?
 Why is the Mayor of London so keen to have London as the ‘home of World-class sport’?
-And what does this have to do with social inclusion?
+And what does this have to do with social inclusion through sport?

 It is true that not many of those watching will make it to compete at such events.
 However, seeing athletes on the world stage can inspire people to get involved in sports they wouldn’t otherwise consider.
 Increases in participation of over 17% were seen in athletics disciplines following the successes at London 2012.
 And this increase in participation is a key outcome.
 There is an obvious correlation between involvement in sport and its participants being more physically fit and healthy.
 A lot of evidence also exists for the transferable skills and mental focus that sport can teach.
 But there is growing evidence of its link to improving social inclusion as a result of involvement as well.